K-arl-c/ts-game/README.md

       - [x] On game start
       - [x] On correct answer being inputted
 - [x] a function that will start the game with a 120 seconds timer.
 This counts down and stops once time has elapsed.
-    - [ ] DOM manipulation to change style to show time remaining (e.g. background gradienting to red to show time running out)
 - [x] a function that keeps track of the users score based on correct answers and hints used
     - [x] +2 for no hints
     - [x] +1 for 1 hint